From £9.90Mum in a Million Colour: Pink. Shape: Full-double. Scent: Good. Flower Period: Repeating. Height: 1.

-From £9.90Height: 1m Colour: Vermillion Shape: Double Scent: Medium Flowering period: Repeat Type: Hybrid Tea
+From £9.90Height: 1.2m Colour: White Shape: Double Scent: Medium Flowering period: Repeat Type: Floribunda

 Peace, introduced to the world in 1945 by Meilland in France, is a strong, healthy and reliable rose with perfect large high centred and fully double blooms of a lovely pale yellow often flushed with a delicate soft pink and having a very sweet scent.
 The healthy glossy dark green foliage is held on vigorous upright stems and it will flower continuously from July until September.
 It will eventually reach a height of 4ft and will tolerate light shade although, in common with most roses, it prefers full sun.
 This shouls be an automatic choice so for suitable companions take a look at the rest of our range of some of the best hybrid tea roses you can buy.